Heinrich Bedford-Strohm

 Heinrich Bedford-Strohm (born 30 March 1960 in Memmingen) is a German Lutheran bishop.

 Life

 His father was a Lutheran priest in Memmingen.
 Bedford-Strohm studied Lutheran theology at Erlangen, Heidelberg and Berkeley.
 In 1997, he became a pastor.
 From 2004 until 2011, he worked at the University of Bamberg.
 In 2011, he became bishop of the Evangelical Lutheran Church in Bavaria.

-Since 2014, he is the chairman of the council of Evangelical Church in Germany, succeeding Nikolaus Schneider.
+From 2014 to 2021 he was the chairman of the council of Evangelical Church in Germany, succeeding Nikolaus Schneider.

 In 1985, he married Deborah Bedford and they had three sons.